AVIKBHANJA/Js_golf_website/README.md

 - `index.html`: The main HTML file that serves as the entry point for the project.

-- `css/`: Directory containing the CSS stylesheets.
+- `style.css`: The CSS stylesheet of the page.

-- `Profilepic/`: Directory containing all profile images used in the project.
+- `Assests/`: Directory containing all profile images used in the project.

-- `icons/`: Directory containing all icons used in the project.

 ## Contributing